linuxcarl/mi-.aguila/README.md

 - [Prettier](https://prettier.io/) - An opinionated code formatter.
 - [Husky](https://www.npmjs.com/package/husky) - Husky can prevent bad git commit, git push and more 🐶 woof!
 - [ts-jest](https://www.npmjs.com/package/ts-jest) - is a delightful JavaScript Testing Framework with a focus on simplicity.

+### Recommendations

+for the project to be more scalable, it is necessary to separate the collections from the database and relate them to each other.

 ### Author